avleen/signal_bot/.github/README.md

 1. If you want to use OpenAI for LLM actions, you'll need to get an API key.
 If you want to use Google Gemini / Vertex for LLM actions, you'll need to set up a Google Cloud account, set up an account, enable the Vertex API.

-Currently the bot is assume you'll be using BOTH services and expects to find keys / credentials for them.
-This will become more flexible in the future.

 ## Caveats
 For performance reasons we run `signal-cli-rest-api` in `json-rpc` mode.
 This receives messages sent to the Signal account in real time.
 If your bot instance is not running, any incoming messages are lost.